-16. Subsequent Events (unaudited)
+16. Subsequent Events (Unaudited)

-For its interim financial statements as of March 31, 2017 and for the three months then ended, the Company evaluated subsequent events through May 26, 2017, the date on which those financial statements were issued.
+For its interim financial statements as of March 31, 2017 and for the three months then ended, the Company evaluated subsequent events through May 26, 2017, the date on which those financial statements were issued, and, with respect to the reverse stock split described above, through June 16, 2017.